raai2005/Student-Companion/Readme.md

-# 📚 AI Study Companion (React Native)
+# 📚 AI Study Companion

-A simple and impactful mobile app built using **React Native and AI integration**, designed to generate study flashcards and quizzes based on any topic entered by the user.
+A simple and impactful study web application built with **Next.js**.
+It uses AI to generate study flashcards and quizzes based on any topic entered by the user.

 ## 🚀 Project Overview

 The **AI Study Companion** is designed to simulate a smart study mentor.
-Users enter a study topic (e.g., _Machine Learning_), and the app will:
+Users enter a study topic (e.g., _Machine Learning_), and the application will:

 - Break it into **subtopics**.
 - Provide **readable learning cards** (like mini docs).